MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 Here is some additional information about installer packages:

 - Installer and update packages for individual applications are also available on the Office CDN.
 For links to those packages, see [Most current packages for Office for Mac](/officeupdates/update-history-office-for-mac#most-current-packages-for-office-for-mac).
-- The same installer package is used for Office for Mac and Office 2019 for Mac.
-How you activate the product determines whether you get the features for Office for Mac or the features for Office 2019 for Mac.
+- The same installer package is used for Office for Mac, Office LTSC for Mac 2021, and Office 2019 for Mac.
+How you activate the product determines which features are available to your users.
-- Unlike Office 2016 for Mac, the installer package for Office 2019 for Mac isn't available on the Volume Licensing Service Center (VLSC).
+- The installer packages for Office LTSC for Mac 2021 and for Office 2019 for Mac aren't available on the Volume Licensing Service Center (VLSC).

 ## Deploy Office for Mac to users in your organization